We’ve all seen the predictions before. 2020 was supposed to mark the death of the chatbot.

 - FAQ bots - An FAQ bot is a chatbot that answers the most frequent inquiries that your visitors may have.

 Others include Answer bots and Resolution bots.

-However, we believe that anything with “bot” in the title is fundamentally flawed.
-Think about what a robot does.
-You program it to do one specific task (e.g. repetitive work on a production line) really well.
-It’s not adaptable, and it can’t learn to do something else.
+Traditional chatbots function similarly to what a robot does.
+You program a bot to do one specific task (e.g., repetitive work on a production line) really well.
+It’s not adaptable and can’t learn to do something else.

 Other concepts, such as Conversational AI, are bandied around.
 These, however, are mostly just chatbots with perhaps a few extra functions and a fancy name!

 We believe our Raffle Site Search is unique in the marketplace.
 It combines state-of-the-art AI (Artificial Intelligence that’s taken from the latest developments in the technology), NLP technology, and machine learning.

 More importantly, though, it’s designed with the customer in mind.
 No long conversations with an imitation of a human, and no need to simplify your question: just input your query in “normal” language and go.
 The answers are delivered instantly, using organizations’ knowledge bases to find the right and most relevant solution to a customer’s problems.

 The best part is the minimal setup requirements.
 While a chatbot could take a year (or more!) to launch, Raffle Site Search is up and running within three weeks.
 We believe this combination of advantages makes us industry leaders.